LukasHedegaard/continual-inference/README.md

 ### Forward modes
 The library components feature three distinct forward modes, which are handy for different situations, namely `forward`, `forward_step`, and `forward_steps`:

-#### `forward`
+#### `forward(input)`
-Performs a full forward computation exactly as the regular layer would.
-This method is handy for efficient training on clip-based data.
+Performs a forward computation over multiple time-steps.
+This function is identical to the corresponding module in _torch.nn_, ensuring cross-compatibility.
+Moreover, it's handy for efficient training on clip-based data.

 ```
          O            (O: output)